MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/clock.md

 ```

 ## Return Value
- The elapsed wall-clock time since the start of the process (elapsed time in seconds times `CLOCKS_PER_SEC`).
-If the amount of elapsed time is unavailable, the function returns –1, cast as a `clock_t`.
+The elapsed time since the CRT initialization at the start of the process, measured in `CLOCKS_PER_SEC` units per second.
+If the elapsed time is unavailable or has exceeded the maximum positive time that can be recorded as a `clock_t` type, the function returns the value `(clock_t)(-1)`.

 ## Remarks
- The `clock` function tells how much wall-clock time the calling process has used.
-Note that this is not strictly conformant with ISO C99, which specifies net CPU time as the return value.
-To obtain CPU time, use the Win32 [GetProcessTimes](http://msdn.microsoft.com/library/windows/desktop/ms683223) function.
+The `clock` function tells how much wall-clock time has passed since the CRT initialization during process start.
+Note that this function does not strictly conform to ISO C, which specifies net CPU time as the return value.
+To obtain CPU times, use the Win32 [GetProcessTimes](https://msdn.microsoft.com/library/windows/desktop/ms683223) function.
+To determine the elapsed time in seconds, divide the value returned by the `clock` function by the macro `CLOCKS_PER_SEC`.

- A timer tick is approximately equal to 1/`CLOCKS_PER_SEC` seconds.
-Given enough time, the value returned by `clock` can exceed the maximum positive value of `clock_t` and become negative, or exceed the maximum absolute value and roll over.
-Do not rely on this value for total elapsed time in processes that run for more than 214,748 seconds, or about 59 hours.
+Given enough time, the value returned by `clock` can exceed the maximum positive value of `clock_t`.
+When the process has run longer, the value returned by `clock` is always `(clock_t)(-1)`, as specified by the ISO C99 standard (7.23.2.1) and ISO C11 standard (7.27.2.1).
+Microsoft implements `clock_t` as a `long`, a signed 32-bit integer, and the `CLOCKS_PER_SEC` macro is defined as 1000.
+This gives a maximum `clock` function return value of 2147483.647 seconds, or about 24.8 days.
+Do not rely on the value returned by `clock` in processes that have run for longer than this amount of time.
+You can use the 64-bit `time` function or the Windows [QueryPerformanceCounter](https://msdn.microsoft.com/library/windows/desktop/ms644904) function to record process elapsed times of many years.

 ## Requirements

 |Routine|Required header|